-The JFTC is a steering committee member of the ICN since ICN's establishment.
-The JFTC cooperates with foreign competition authorities not only on general policy matters but also on individual transactions on regular basis.
+The JFTC has been a steering committee member of the International Competition Network ("ICN") since ICN's establishment.
+The JFTC cooperates with foreign competition authorities not only on general policy matters but also on individual transactions on a regular basis.
 The JFTC typically requests permission from the merger parties to exchange information submitted by the parties with foreign counterparts.